Do I have a viable workers’ compensation case?

 Generally, if you sustain a work injury, you are entitled to lifetime medical treatment to cure or relieve the effects of the work injury, including treatment for compensable consequences.

-You are entitled to temporary disability benefits, calculated as two-thirds of average weekly wage, to compensate you for temporary wage loss while you recover from your injuries.
-There is a cap of 104 weeks for temporary disability, but in certain cases you may be entitled to more than 104 weeks of temporary disability if your injury is considered to be traumatic.
+You are entitled to temporary disability benefits, calculated as two-thirds of your average weekly wage and subject to statutory minimum and maximum rates, to compensate you for temporary wage loss while you recover from your injuries.
+There is a statutory cap of 104 weeks for temporary disability, but in certain cases you may be entitled to up to 240 weeks of temporary disability within a period of five years from the date of injury, for certain types of injuries, such as amputations and severe burns.

 You are entitled to permanent disability benefits, which is calculated through a formula pursuant to the Permanent Disability Rating Schedule after you undergo a medical-legal evaluation with a doctor who assesses your permanent impairment according to the American Medical Association Guides, 5th Edition.
 In some cases, you may be entitled to increased impairment under applicable case law – this is one area in particular that unrepresented claimants invariably fail to take advantage of.
 Your permanent disability may also be reduced if the doctor evaluating you determines that there were other causes of your disability.
 This is where strategic advocacy by an attorney can mitigate any potential reduction of your permanent disability.